12 Signs of Intellectual Intimacy is Your Secret love Language

 6) Can intellectual intimacy exist without shared interests?

 Indeed.
 More critical than similar pastimes is a shared curiosity.
-To explore each other’s worlds with inquiries rather than lectures, partners might switch around their “hosted topics.”
+To explore each other’s worlds through inquiry rather than lectures, partners might switch their “hosted topics.”
 Understanding is the aim.
 Respect is developed, values are shown, and discussions are kept interesting, surprising, and fun when everyone follows the same procedure: switch up the topics, summarise each other’s points of view, and then ask one clarifying question.

 7) Does intellectual intimacy improve sexual connection?